rsproule/gotcha/README.md

-# Gotch
+# Gotcha

-A script for fetching all the counterparties to a given ethereum address.
+A script for fetching all the counter-parties to a given ethereum address.

-Relies on
+Relies on:

 - etherscan
 - metadock api